section-engineering-education/engineering-education/articles/how-to-build-astatic-site-with-gatsbyjs/index.md

 ### Using plugins in GatsbyJS

-What if you want to extend your site to have cool features that you don’t want to build from the scratch, GatsbyJs offers [plugins](https://www.gatsbyjs.com/plugins/) built by a community of developers who want to share cool and awesome features with everyone.
+What if you want to extend your site to have cool features that you don’t want to build from the scratch, GatsbyJS offers [plugins](https://www.gatsbyjs.com/plugins/) built by a community of developers who want to share cool and awesome features with everyone.

 We will be using a plugin for [Typogyaphy Js](https://kyleamathews.github.io/typography.js/) (a CSS framework) to style up the CSS by default.